top of page

 • Exercise every day—preferably in the morning to give yourself a mood boost.
 Even 20 minutes matters.

-• Eat more cooked nutrient-dense foods and healthy fats, such as olive oil and avocado.
+• Eat more cooked, nutrient-dense foods and healthy fats, such as olive oil and avocado.
 Think slow cooker recipes, soups and stews—foods that warm you from the inside out.

 • Drink water throughout the day—not just in the morning or at night.
 I look forward to drinking warm water, often with lemon, in the morning.

 • Socialize and connect more with others.
-Share a meal, schedule a tea date, take a yoga class, or go on a walk with a friend.
+Share a meal, schedule a tea date, take a yoga class or go on a walk with a friend.

 I also incorporate at least a few minutes of meditation into my morning routine and journaling every evening.
 Check out my award-winning books 108 Yoga and Self-Care Practices for Busy Mamas and How to Stay Calm in Chaos: An Everyday Self-Care Guide for journaling prompts and meditation ideas.

 Bonus practice: Many yogis flow through 108 sun salutations on the winter solstice (and summer solstice, too).
 This takes about an hour or more, depending on your pace.
-If you try it, let me know how it goes on Instagram @JulieGtheYogi!

 Pay a little extra attention to yourself.
 Just like your children, your mind, body and spirit depend on you to take care of them.